armory/docs/content/en/cd-as-a-service/setup/gh-action.md

 1. (Optional) [Install the CD-as-a-Service CLI]({{< ref "cd-as-a-service/setup/cli#local-installation" >}}) on your workstation.
 You can use the CLI to generate a deployment file template.
 You can also create a deployment file manually.
 See {{< linkWithTitle "cd-as-a-service/reference/ref-deployment-file.md" >}}.
 1. If you are new to using GitHub Actions, see GitHub's [Quickstart for GitHub Actions](https://docs.github.com/en/actions/quickstart) guide for information about setting up GitHub Actions.
 1. [Create a CD-as-a-Service Client Credential]({{< ref "cd-as-a-service/tasks/iam/client-creds" >}}) for your GitHub Action to use to connect to CD-as-a-Service.
 Assign the `Deployments Full Access` role to your credential.
-1. Create GitHub secrets for the Client ID and a Client Secret so you don't expose them in plain text in your GitHub workflow file.
+1. Create GitHub [secrets](https://docs.github.com/en/actions/security-guides/encrypted-secrets) for the Client ID and a Client Secret so you don't expose them in plain text in your GitHub workflow file.
 Use descriptive name for these two values.
-You use the name to reference them in the GitHub Action.
-For more information, see GitHub's [Encrypted secrets](https://docs.github.com/en/actions/security-guides/encrypted-secrets) guide.
+You reference these secrets when you configure the CD-as-a-Service GitHub Action.

 ## Use the GitHub Action